Waban, Massachusetts: Notable buildings and open space

 An area on Beacon Street near where the shopping area of Waban now stands was originally the site of a working farm for the indigent.

-The first librarian was Dr. Fanny McGee, also one of the first women physicians, earing her Doctor of Medicine degree from Tufts Medical School in 1897.
+The first librarian was Dr. Fanny McGee, also one of the first women physicians, earning her Doctor of Medicine degree from Tufts Medical School in 1897.
 The library gained a permanent home when the branch library was built in 1930.
 The village was one of two in Newton to retain its branch library, the last of sixteen original branches closed by June 2008.
 In September 2009, the Waban branch library re-opened as the Waban Library Center, a community-based facility run by the Waban Improvement Society.

 Waban Common, a community-maintained, landscaped public green space adjoining Beacon Street, was created in 2017, by reimagining and merging two traffic islands in conjunction with the construction of the new Angier School.

 Zip code ranking

 In the Washington Post's 2013 study of the most affluent and well-educated zip codes in America, Waban (02468) ranked third in the nation.
 The study was based on an index of the percent of college graduates and median household income in each of America's zip codes.
-It ranked only behind Kenilworth, Illinois and Short Hills, New Jersey, making it the most affluent zip code in the state.
+It ranked only behind Kenilworth, Illinois, and Short Hills, New Jersey, making it the most affluent zip code in the state.

+According to the Census Bureau, Waban (02468) has the 14th highest median household income in the United States and the highest in Massachusetts, as of 2017.